John Horwood: The Horwood Book

 Horwood's friends attempted to rescue the body on its route to Bristol Royal Infirmary for 'anatomisation' (dissection) and spirit it away on the river back to Hanham.
 Dr Richard Smith anticipated their plan and took the body by taxi during the night.

 As part of the process of 'anatomisation' Horwood's skin had to be removed.
 In other cases the skin would have been incinerated as medical waste, but Dr Smith being an antiquarian chose to tan the skin, and use it to bind the papers documenting the murder, trial, execution and subsequent dissection.
 Horwood's remains were retained for medical dissection.
-The cost of the binding was £1.10 shillings, which is worth approximately £130 in the 21st century.
+The cost of the binding was 22 shillings, which is worth approximately £130 in the 21st century.

 This book is held in the collections of Bristol Archives (Ref.
 35893/36/v_i) (online catalogue) and is currently on display at M Shed museum in Bristol, alongside a contemporary dissection table, donated by Dr Richard Smith junior, which was used for surgical operations until 1890 when it was removed and re-used as a sideboard until 1999.
 The skin on the front cover of the book is embossed with a gallows motif and skulls and crossbones, with the Latin words Cutis Vera Johannis Horwood which translates to 'The True Skin of John Horwood'.
 The practice of anthropodermic bibliopegy is known to have been practised since the 17th century, and it was common to use a murderer's skin in this manner during the 18th and 19th centuries.

 Smith kept the skeleton at his home until his death, when it was passed to the Bristol Royal Infirmary and later to Bristol University.
-The skeleton was kept hanging in a cupboard at Bristol University with a noose around its neck as an indication that the skeleton belonged to a convicted felon even though the callous and disgusting Dr. Richard Smith was likely responsible for the accidental death of Eliza.
+The skeleton was kept hanging in a cupboard at Bristol University with a noose around its neck as an indication that the skeleton belonged to a convicted felon.